Jolkert/cobblemore/README.md

 Cobblemon is missing a lot of competitive items.
 This mod addresses that.
 Its unfinished and ugly, as the sprites are just straight rips from Bulbapedia, but that's slated to change in the future

 ## What does it add?
-Cobblemore adds many items that aren't present in base Cobblemon including:
+Cobblemore adds many held items that aren't present in base Cobblemon including:
 - Eviolite
 - Life Orb
 - Expert Belt